Vuvuzela: Marketing

 Hyundai constructed the world's largest working vuvuzela as part of a marketing campaign for the World Cup.
 The 35 m blue vuvuzela mounted on the Foreshore Freeway Bridge, Cape Town, was intended to be used at the beginning of each match; however, it did not sound a note during the World Cup, as its volume was a cause of concern to city authorities.

 Reception

 Its ubiquity led to many suggestions for limiting its use, muffling its sound, and even an outright ban.

 Broadcasting organisations experienced difficulties with their presentations.
-Television and radio audiences often heard only the sound of vuvuzelas.
+Television and radio audiences often only heard the sound of the vuvuzelas.
 The BBC, RTÉ, ESPN and BSkyB have examined the possibility of filtering the ambient noise while maintaining game commentary.

 The vuvuzelas raised health and safety concerns.
 Competitors believed the incessant noise hampered the ability of the players to get their rest, and degraded the quality of team performance.
 Other critics remarked that vuvuzelas disrupted team communication and players' concentration during matches.
 Demand for earplugs to protect from hearing loss during the World Cup outstripped supply, with many pharmacies out of stock.
 One major vuvuzela manufacturer even began selling its own earplugs to spectators.